harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 But more importantly, I started rebuilding my confidence.

 My next role was a revelation.
-Within weeks, I realised something crucial: I had actually learnt an enormous amount during those difficult nine months.
+Within weeks, I realised something crucial: I had actually learnt an enormous amount during that difficult period.
 The technologies and patterns I'd struggled with before suddenly made sense.
 The concepts I thought I'd failed to grasp were now part of my mental toolkit.

 The difference?
 I was in an environment where questions were genuinely welcomed.
 Where not knowing something wasn't treated as a character flaw.
 Where learning was expected, not merely tolerated.

-Over the following months, I applied for more senior positions.
+I applied for more senior positions.
 I studied system design intensively.
 I worked on side projects that demonstrated the advanced concepts I'd learnt.
 And eventually, I landed my first Senior Software Engineer position at a financial startup.

 Today, I architect and maintain 13 microservices implementing Domain-Driven Design principles.
 I work with event-driven architectures using Pub/Sub.
 I design complex domain models for financial products.
 I've achieved 99.9% uptime for critical financial operations.
 I've led platform modernisation initiatives and mentored other engineers.